Tilestra/java/README.md

 # Java-labs
-Just a labs on Java Language
+Just the labs on Java